Ayomipo18/crustA/README.md

 npm run dev
 ```

-- Open your browser and paste this http://localhost:3000/docs to see the swagger documentation
+- Open your browser and paste http://localhost:3000/docs to see the swagger documentation

 or